CloudAssessments/learn-with-anthony-james/learn-docker-with-anthony-james.md

 * Artechecture accomplishment overview // Now that you are running your first application lets talk about how it works and why
 Challenge Activity: Will present the student with a vm, the challenge will be to get docker setup and running and pull down the application from the public docker repository.

+# Activity 2: Dockerizing our node.js application
+* Application overview and github // Will walk through the "single container version" of the  application.
+We will get to building the multi-container version but to keep concepts simple here we won't have that.
+* Defining the container with the Dockerfile // Learn how to build the docker file and attributes within the docker file to run the application.
+We'll also probably mention briefly how this concept works as service
+* Building application container // Build the image, run, make change, learn to clear cache, build again, then delete images.
+* Tagging // Wonderful world of tagging and name spaces
+* Optional: uploading the image to your personal repository // Take your work home with you if you want.
+Challenge Activity: Will present the student with a Docker container and the proper application files for dockerizing.

+# Activity 3: Building services with Docker compose
+* What are container services and how does Docker compose help
+*

 # Activity N: This is the last activity it will be designed at introducing advanced concepts and will also be used as the first activity of the container deep dive quest.